NeuroJSON/jnifti/JNIfTI_specification.md

 #### Intent (NIFTI-1 header: `intent_code`)

-Similar to `DataType`, we allow one to use a string instead of an integer code to represent the data intent (i.e. the `Intent` subfield in `NIFTIHeader`).
+Similar to `DataType`, data intent (i.e. the `Intent` subfield in `NIFTIHeader`) can be represented by a string instead of an integer code.
 The below table maps the NIFTI data intent codes to the acceptable intent strings.